Caregiver Employment Contract (UK)

 Nanny Employment Contract (UK)

-Create a comprehensive UK Nanny Employment Contract governed by the laws of England and Wales.
+Create a detailed UK Nanny Employment Contract governed by the laws of England and Wales.
 Unlike in the United States where nannies are often classified as independent contractors, in the UK a nanny is an employee and the parent or guardian is the employer.
 This means the employer must register with HMRC and operate Pay As You Earn (PAYE) to deduct income tax and National Insurance contributions from the nanny’s gross salary.
 This template complies with the written statement of employment particulars required by Section 1 of the Employment Rights Act 1996, which must be provided on or before the first day of employment.
 It covers working hours and rest breaks under the Working Time Regulations 1998, holiday entitlement (minimum 5.6 weeks per year), salary at or above the National Minimum Wage under the National Minimum Wage Act 1998, probationary period, notice periods under Section 86 of the Employment Rights Act 1996, Disclosure and Barring Service (DBS) checks under the Safeguarding Vulnerable Groups Act 2006, optional Ofsted registration on the Voluntary Part of the Childcare Register, pension auto-enrolment under the Pensions Act 2008, Statutory Sick Pay, confidentiality, data protection under the Data Protection Act 2018 (UK GDPR), health and safety under the Health and Safety at Work etc Act 1974, and disciplinary and grievance procedures following the ACAS Code of Practice.
 Suitable for live-in and live-out nanny arrangements.
 Fill out the wizard, preview in real time, and download as PDF or Word.

-Plan ahead for a time when you may lose the ability to make decisions about your own health and personal welfare.
-A Lasting Power of Attorney for Health and Welfare, created under the Mental Capacity Act 2005, allows you to appoint one or more trusted people to make decisions about your medical treatment, daily care, living arrangements, and life-sustaining treatment if you lose mental capacity.
-This template covers all the key sections of the official LP1H form and must be registered with the Office of the Public Guardian (OPG) before it has legal effect.
+Plan ahead for the future with a Lasting Power of Attorney for Health and Welfare under the Mental Capacity Act 2005.
+This LP1H-style instrument allows you (the Donor) to appoint one or more attorneys to make decisions about your medical treatment, daily personal care, living arrangements, and life-sustaining treatment if you lose mental capacity.
 Governed by the laws of England and Wales.
+Must be registered with the Office of the Public Guardian (OPG) before it can be used.
+This template guides you through all key sections including attorney appointment, life-sustaining treatment authority, replacement attorneys, certificate provider requirements, and persons to be notified.